ethereum/ethereum-org-website/docs/style-guide/lists/index.md

 - `subtitle: optional` If used, this will render a second line below the title.
 - `meta: optional` If used, this will render a new column to the right (desktop).
 Use for things such as dates.
 - `link: required` This will be the `href`.
-- `internal: optional (Boolean)` Use internal: true when passing internal links.

 <br><br><br>